 |Dates||Mon 14 Oct to Sun 1 Dec 2013|

-Nanotechnology is the identification, application and use of novel behaviour that occurs at the nano-scale to solve real-world problems.
+Nanotechnology is the identification, application and use of novel behaviour that occurs at the nanoscale to solve real-world problems.
 The discipline requires a breadth of understanding that is much wider than just the equations and scientific principles that underlie that behaviour.
-This introductory course gives an overview of the current state of the technology as well as introducing the implications of these new technologies for safety, regulation, innovation.
-The course will give an overview of the societal and environmental implications of nanotechnology.
+This introductory course gives an overview of the current state of nanotechnology as well as introducing the implications of these new technologies for safety, regulation, and innovation.
+The course provides an overview of the societal and environmental implications of nanotechnology.

 Follow @OxfordNano on Twitter.

 Nanotechnology has received much attention from scientists and journalists in the last few years raising hopes of revolutionary developments in a wide range of technologies on an increasingly small scale, dramatic improvements to standards of living, and solutions to a variety of environmental, medical and communications problems.
 These have gone hand-in-hand with fears that a new technology will disrupt the markets of existing business sectors and that machines are running out of control.

 The result has been a high degree of confusion at all levels of society as to the ethics, safety and business implications of this emerging series of technologies.
 The course addresses these issues and others in emphasising the interdisciplinary nature of nanotechnology.
 This is important because students who specialise in nanotechnology must be trained to appreciate a range of issues beyond the confines of pure science.
 Nanotechnology has applications in a broad range of fields and sectors of society.
 A student trained in electrical engineering, for example, who goes on to specialise in nanotechnology, may undertake a research project developing nanosensors that will be implanted in human subjects.
 He or she will therefore need to develop new skills to appreciate the broader ethical, societal and environmental implications of such research.